mpm-tu-berlin/eflips-model/README.md

 You can use [pre-commit](https://pre-commit.com/) to ensure that MyPy, Black, and Poetry are run before committing.
 To install pre-commit, execute the following command in the root directory of the repository:

-We recommend utilizing [PyLint](https://pylint.readthedocs.io/en/latest/index.html) for static code analysis (but not doing everything it says blindly).
-You can use `pylint eflips` to run PyLint on the code.
+We recommend utilizing linters such as [PyLint](https://pylint.readthedocs.io/en/latest/index.html) for static code analysis (but not doing everything it says blindly).

 #### Testing